gitlabhq/omnibus-gitlab/doc/settings/database.md

 ## Omnibus MySQL special notes

 MySQL in Omnibus is only supported in GitLab Enterprise Edition.
-The MySQL server itself is _not_ shipped with Omnibus.
+The MySQL server itself is _not_ shipped with Omnibus, you will have to install it on your own or use an existing one.
+Omnibus ships only the MySQL client.

 Make sure that GitLab's MySQL database collation is UTF-8, otherwise you could hit [collation issues][ee-245].
 See ['Set MySQL collation to UTF-8']